-He was oppressed and He was affted, Yet He opened not His mouth; He was led as a lamb to the slaughter, And as a sheep before its shearers is silent, So He opened not His mouth.
+He was oppressed and He was afflicted, Yet He opened not His mouth; He was led as a lamb to the slaughter, And as a sheep before its shearers is silent, So He opened not His mouth.

 Lord Jesus, Your courage is so amazing.
 You took the open-palm blows of the Temple guards.
 You endured the mocking abuse of the Roman soldiers.
-You wore chains on Your hands and feet like jewelry, knowing You could break them at anytime.
+You wore chains on Your hands and feet like jewelry, knowing You could call on angels to break them at anytime.
 You wore a crown of pain and a mocking purple robe.
 You stood before Herod as silent, Isaiah says, as a lamb before those who would shear it.
-Angels stood by weeping, straining angel muscles to intervene but never made a move.
+Angels stood by weeping, straining angel muscles to intervene but never making a move.
 Why?
 Because You love me and the world, and You hated what sin had done to us.
 This was the only way to defeat the forces that had defeated us.
 Your courage is so amazing!
 Thank You, Lord Jesus!